Proper preparation for any task will ensure better results. Unfortunately, prep work is rarely exciting, although it’s almost invariably necessary.

 In this article, we’re going to look at some of the best selections available, help you learn what features to look for, and ultimately make the choice for the best charcoal chimney starter for you.

-At a Glance: The Featured Products in our Roundup:
+At a Glance: The Best Charcoal Chimney Starters Discussed in our Guide

 - Char-Griller Charcoal Chimney Starter with Quick Release Trigger